cloudbees-days/cloudbees-field-workshops/labs/rolloutFeature/rolloutFeature.md

 4. Create a commit message (e.g. "Inserted configurationFetchedHandler) and select **Commit directly to the `development` branch** radio button.
 Click **Commit changes**.

-### Checking Deployed Microblog Website
+### Checking Microblog Website

 1. Switch tabs to your CloudBees Core team master.
 You should see the results of a _previous_ micoblog-frontend pipeline.
 2. In the left corner of the header, use the **right arrow** to navigate to **the most recent** pipeline run (until the right arrow is no longer shown).
-3. Once the _entire_ pipeline is complete, navigate to the microblog website (either by switching tabs or clicking the link supplied in the last step of **Deploy** stage).
+3. Once the _entire_ pipeline is complete (header should turn green), navigate to the microblog website (either by switching tabs or clicking the link supplied in the last step of **Deploy** stage).
 4. Refresh the page, and open the console from your browser's developer tools.
 Check the log to view the messages from the `configurationFetchedHandler`.

 ### Lab 2 Completed!